 Debug With Statedumps

-Statedumps can be used to determine whether the high memory usage of a process is caused by leak.
-To debug the issue, generate statedumps for that process at regular intervals, or before and after running the steps that lead to high memory usage.
-Once we have multiple statedumps, compare the memory allocation stats to see if any of them are increasing steadily as those could indicate a potential memory leak.
+Statedumps can be used to determine whether the high memory usage of a process is caused by a leak.
+To debug the issue, generate statedumps for that process at regular intervals, or before and after running the steps that cause the memory used to increase.
+Once you have multiple statedumps, compare the memory allocation stats to see if any of them are increasing steadily as those could indicate a potential memory leak.

 The following examples walk through using statedumps to debug two different memory leaks.